rockset/rockset-js/packages/cli/README.md

   TAG          name of the tag

 OPTIONS
-  -f, --file=file                The config file to execute this command from.
-Format must be [json|yaml].
-Keys are
-                                 translated into arguments of the same name.
-If no BODY argument is specified, the whole object, minus keys used as other arguments, will be passed in as the BODY.

   -h, --help                     show CLI help

   -l, --loadTestRps=loadTestRps  If this flag is active, a load test will be conducted using this apicall.
 The value